16-20 November 2020

-The course is aimed primarily at researchers (MSc and PhD students, postdoctoral fellows, engineers) interested in learning the different steps from NGS raw data analysis to phylogenetic tree reconstruction in archaeological samples.
+The course is aimed at researchers from life sciences as well as humanities (MSc and PhD students, postdoctoral fellows, engineers, archaeologists, anthropologists) interested in learning how to process NGS sequence data.
 The hands-on sessions are targeted to beginners and more advanced users alike.
-The practical sessions will cover the most common pipelines adopted in paleogenomics, and can be applied to a wide range of projects, from metagenomics to genome resequencing.
-Attendees should have a background in biology and some familiarity with genomic data.
+The overall skills acquired at the end of the course can be applied to a wide range of projects, from metagenomics to genome resequencing of ancient as well as modern samples (including environmental samples).
+No specific background is needed to attend the course, some familiarity with genomic data is helpful.

 The course material will be delivered over 5 days, in 10 half-day sessions.
 These lessons will build off of one another, and feature a mix of lecture and in-class exercises.